Tips for Getting Better Sleep

 TIPS FOR GETTING BETTER SLEEP

-It is while we are sleeping that our bodies repair and rejuvenate themselves, and a lot of health problems could literally be healed overnight if we were sleeping well.
+It is while we are sleeping that our bodies repair and rejuvenate themselves, and a lot of health problems could literally be healed overnight if we were sleeping better.

 1. DON'T WAKE UP TO AN ALARM CLOCK